I found I could say things with colour and shapes that I couldn't say any other way – things I had no words for.

 This link between art and well being holds a particular fascination with Corinne Detain, our latest exhibitor.
 Currently studying counselling, she recognises the power of art and channels her own emotions into her work.
 Her mixed media approach to creating often includes stitching, printing, collaging, drawing and painting, which she uses layer upon layer to recreate a feeling of history and evoke a sense of calm within her work.
 Fed by her emotional response to her surroundings, she uses art to capture moments and moods aiming to abandon any anticipation of the end product, accepting what she creates won't always be what she initially wanted to produce.
 Then it's a delicate dance as she adds and removes elements into a piece until it feels right.

-Corinne's work is on show in the Terrace Gallery, Cornwall until the 18th October 2020.
+TAKE A LOOK at Corinne's work which is on show at the gallery until the 18th October 2020.